 Like its East Coast counterpart Montauk, the sleepy surf town of Malibu was never intended to be a seaside party spot.
 It began as a hideaway for stars, not scions—the lure more fantasy than dynasty.
 The city is notoriously hard on development.
 Celebrities went there to be anonymous, which only caused the paparazzi to follow.
 Of course, there was also the scene in the Nobu parking lot on a recent night, as a number of club-ready women exited an SUV ride-share to a cascade of camera flashes.
 One woman asked them to do it again for her Instagram story.

 It's a question on many people's minds in Malibu today: Is the prototype for the original Montauk—an unspoiled, prime surf spot—now fashioning itself more like the new Montauk, a Saturday-night scene crammed with influencers?
-Yes and no. Certainly, Malibu is getting younger than it was.
+Yes and no. Certainly, Malibu is getting younger than it was, from Miley Cyrus's earthy Malibu makeover to Alex Israel's new film foray, SPF-18.
 Just swap out old-guard Clara Bow for resident Kristen Stewart, Joan Crawford's scenes in Mildred Pierce for Drake's verses about high-end sushi, studio-system era publicity film stills for Beyoncé's baby pictures.

 It was movie stars who first put the city on the map, literally.
 Twenty-four miles of Malibu—so basically all of it—used to belong to a single family, the Rindges, as chronicled in David K. Randall's The King and Queen of Malibu, published last year.
 In the 1800s, the Spanish crown gave away tracts of land to military and nobility, and one of the last to survive intact was the Rancho Topanga Malibu Sequit, later purchased by the Rindges in 1892.
 But after the death of the family patriarch, the Rindges began to lease out the land to ease money problems.
 Anna Q. Nilsson, the Swedish silent film actress, was the first movie star to rent a lot in 1927.
 The rest followed: Actors colonized the beach next to the pier, bringing in set designers to build flimsy beach cottages.
 The 2011 book Images of America: Malibu offers a look at the building of the town during this era, from a bathing Joan Crawford and Douglas Fairbanks, Jr. to Clara Bow's quaint home.
 Part of the appeal of Malibu still is that, as a city, it has always belonged to movie stars, or those want to be perceived that way.